JetBrains/Qodana/topics/teamcity.md

    **Additional arguments for 'docker run'** configures the arguments accepted by a Docker image.
 For example, they can be the `-d` or `-changes` parameters.
 For more information about arguments, see the [](qodana-jvm-docker-techs.xml#qodana-execution-tuneup) section.

-   **Additional Qodana arguments** lets you extend the default Qodana functionality, see the [Configuration options](qodana-jvm-docker-techs.xml#Configuration+options) for details.
+   **Additional Qodana arguments** lets you extend the default Qodana functionality, see the [Docker image configuration](docker-image-configuration.xml) page for details.

 7. Click **Save**.
 Now you can run Qodana in the build.